Home > Analyses > Technology > Nokia Oyj

 | AudioCodes Ltd. | 255M |

-Nokia Oyj ranks 3rd among its competitors with a market cap approximately 12.17% that of the leader, Cisco Systems.
-The company is positioned below the average market cap of the top 10 competitors (67B) but remains above the sector median (32B).
-It holds a significant 73.56% gap above its closest competitor, Motorola Solutions, indicating a solid lead in its tier.
+Nokia ranks 3rd among its competitors with a market cap at 13.9% of the leader, Cisco Systems.
+It sits below the average market cap of the top 10 (67B) but above the sector median (32B).
+Nokia is 51.7% smaller than Motorola Solutions, its closest larger rival.

 Comparisons with competitors